mrocklin/thesis/linear-regression.md

 ### BLAS/LAPACK

-Fortunately such routines exist within the BLAS/LAPACK libraries for dense linear algebra.
-In particular the routine `POSV` for symmetric positive definite matrix solve is the ideal routine in this case.
-As previously noted searching for and using the correct routine is non-trivial for scientific developers.
+The high-level syntax in Python and MatLab calls down to routines found within the BLAS/LAPACK libraries for dense linear algebra.
+In particular the routine `POSV` for symmetric positive definite matrix solve is the ideal routine in the case presented above.
+Searching for and using the correct routine is non-trivial for scientific developers.

     SUBROUTINE DPOSV( UPLO, N, NRHS, A, LDA, B, LDB, INFO )

 ### Connecting Math and Computation

+    TODO: Need better connectivity here

+Languages like Matlab, Python, and R have demonstrated the utility of linking a "high productivity" syntax to low-level "high performance" routines like those within BLAS/LAPACK.
+While the process of designing efficient programs is notably simpler it remains imperfect.
+Naive users are often incapable even of the simple optimizations at the high level language (e.g. using solve rather than computing explicit inverses); these optimizations require significant computational experience.
+Additionally, even moderately expert users are incapable of leveraging the full power of BLAS/LAPACK.
+This may be because they are unfamiliar with the low-level interface or because their high-level language does not provide clean hooks to the full lower-level library.

-Given the following expression and predicates
+Ideally we want to be given a naive input like the following expression and predicates

-    (X.T*X).I*X.T*y
+    (X.T*X).I * X.T*y
     full_rank(X)

-We wish to produce the following computation
+We produce the following sophisticated computation

 \begin{figure}[htbp]
 \centering
 \includegraphics[width=.7\textwidth]{images/hat-comp}
 \end{figure}

-This can be accomplished through the following progression
+We perform this through a progression of small mathematically informed transformations.

 \begin{figure}[htbp]
 \centering